bugrahanakbulut/TriangulationByGraphColoring/README.md

 # Triangulation By Graph Coloring

-This repository contains the first assignment of Computational Geometry class from the Computer Animation and Game Technologies course of Hacettepe University, Turkey.
+This repository contains the first assignment of Computational Geometry class from the Computer Animation and Game Technologies deparment of Hacettepe University, Turkey.

 You can find all implementation details in report.